UPDATED - Originally published December 19, 2019

 This software links data from an initial transaction across all other business services to get a full, instant view of a dispute.
 Dispute response software automatically imports order information, shipping updates, payment information, and more from a full commerce stack, and instantly links it all together using a common database.

-Then the transaction data that is tied to a dispute will be pulled and aggregated all in one place.
-Not only is the data aggregated, but it's aggregated intelligently.
-Every dispute is unique, so the software automatically populates a detailed response for each case.
+Then, the transaction data that is tied to a dispute is pulled and aggregated in one place.
+Since every dispute is unique, the software automatically populates a detailed response that is adjusted for each case.
 It processes all of the compelling evidence from your account integrations and builds it into a single, perfectly formatted document.
 Response text and imagery are configured to address each card networks' rules and regulations to ensure the most compelling evidence is presented for each reason code, transaction modifier, and industry.

 Dispute Management Software Working Together

 The combination of these three dispute management software functions covers all the bases when it comes to disputes.
-By putting front end protection and VMPI in place, you are able to prevent disputes from ever happening, which keeps your dispute ratio low.
+By putting front end protection and chargeback management software in place, you can prevent disputes from ever happening, which keeps your dispute ratio low.
 For the disputes that do happen, having an efficient and effective dispute response process helps merchants respond to every dispute with the correct evidence to regain revenue.

 To learn more about how dispute management software can benefit your company and the possible ROI, you can schedule a demo with one of our dispute experts.